Celonis: Funding

 In June 2016, Celonis received $27.5m in series A funding led by 83North and Accel.

 In June 2018, Celonis received a further $50m in series B funding at a valuation of $1bn.
 The funding round was led by 83North and Accel.

 In November 2019, Celonis closed $290m in series C funding at a valuation of $2.5bn.

 In June 2021, Celonis raised a $1bn series D investment at $11bn valuation, becoming New York’s and Germany’s most valuable startup as per Forbes.

-In August 2022, it is announced that Qatar's sovereign wealth fund Qatar Investment Authority has joined Celonis as the leader of the US$400 million Series-D expansion, which was already completed in June 2021 in the amount of US$1 billion, bringing the company's valuation to around US$13 billion.
+In August 2022, it is announced that Qatar's sovereign wealth fund Qatar Investment Authority has joined Celonis as the leader of the US$400 million Series-D expansion, which was already completed in June 2021, in the amount of US$1 billion, bringing the company's valuation to around US$13 billion.

 Acquisitions

 In April 2019, Celonis bought the Belgian software company Banyas for an undisclosed amount.
 Banyas technology was integrated into the Celonis platform to enable real-time connectivity to SAP.

 In October 2020, Celonis acquired Czech software startup Integromat.com for "over $100M".
 Integromat, which has since changed its name to Make, sells an integration platform (iPaaS).

-In October 2021, Celonis acquired London/Athens-based software company with over 100 employees Lenses.io, which is specializes in real-time streaming data tools.
+In October 2021, Celonis acquired Lenses.io, a London/Athens-based software company with over 100 employees that specializes in real-time streaming data tools.

 In March 2022, Celonis acquired the Darmstadt-headquartered Process Analytics Factory GmbH (PAF), a company that provides process mining insights within the Microsoft Power Platform, for $100 million.